Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 they go back in the search in the house now

-So I had got, I threw dope over the balcony.
+I threw dope over the balcony they did find

-They arrested me and about six others with that same charge.
+inside my house, they arrested me and about six others with that same charge.
+Simple possession

 You know what I mean?